Luismi74/LyricalBot/README.md

     ├── main.py
     └── requirements.txt

-The Bot is being fed by a list os artist who are in the `src/artists.csv` file, if you want to add a new artist you can contribute with a pull request 🖖
+The Bot uses a list os artist located in the `src/artists.csv` file, if you want to add a new artist you can contribute with a pull request 🖖

 To change how many songs you want to query for a specific artist, navigate to `geniusAPI.py` and change the value `max_songs`: